 Many respondents explained that palliative care is often confused with end-of-life care, instead of being understood as symptom control and management.
 This further hinders access, since patients may be deterred from asking for palliative care if they believe it corresponds to end-of-life care.
-Many respondents also reported that existing end-of-life care programmes are usually focused on cancer patients, with no specific programmes in place for IPF patients.
+Many respondents also reported that existing end-of-life care programmes are usually focused on cancer patients, with no specific programmes in place for patients with IPF.

-In countries where palliative care is offered, patients and their families are involved in decisions about this type of treatment.
+In countries where palliative care is offered, patients and their families are involved in the decisions.
 And when available, palliative care is usually delivered in hospitals and clinics with palliative care units.
-In some countries (e.g. UK) patients can choose to receive palliative care at home, but only Austria reported the availability of mobile palliative care teams.
+In some countries (e.g. UK) patients can choose to receive palliative care at home, and only Austria, Denmark and Finland reported the availability of mobile palliative care teams.

-Home hospice care is not widely available in Europe; in some countries, such as Bulgaria, Italy and Poland, only private hospices exist.
+Home hospice care is not widely available in Europe; in some countries, such as Bulgaria and Italy, only private hospices exist.
 Such costs are not reimbursed, which can create a significant financial burden for patients and their families.

-All survey respondents highlighted the importance of a holistic approach to palliative care as part of IPF treatment plans.
+All surveyed respondents highlighted the importance of a holistic approach to palliative care as part of IPF treatment plans.